 The internet uses a lot of energy, so is a contributor to global warming.
 Images take up server space and increase bandwidth when they’re downloaded .
 According to 2021 figures from HTTP Archive, images make up 46% of a page’s overall weight on average.
 They’re energy-hungry compared to text and code.

-Cutting-down on file size can help reduce your website’s carbon footprint.
+Even if you’re using green hosting, cutting-down on file size can help reduce your website’s energy payload, so is always worth doing.
 As we’ll see later, you can do this without compromising on image quality.

 Search engines favour efficient, agile pages